Infrastructure policy of Donald Trump: Telehealth

 In late March 2020, President Trump signed into law a stimulus package worth around two trillion dollars, the biggest in American history, in order to alleviate the economic downturn due to the COVID-19 pandemic in the United States.
 Besides cash infusion for front-line hospitals, loans for struggling industries, aid for farmers, enhanced unemployment benefits, relief for married couples with young children, and tax cuts for retailers, it included $200 million for telemedicine.
 This would help doctors examine their patients remotely, using video-conferencing technology.
 At present, the FCC operates a rural healthcare program that subsidizes the use of telecommunications technology.
 FCC Chairman Ajit Pai personally requested this aid in early March.
 Early that month, the President signed a bipartisan bill that extended Medicare coverage to include telemedicine in outbreak areas.
 Previously, it was restricted to rural residents who had to take long trips to see a doctor.
 Telemedicine reduces the need for travel, and therefore chances of vulnerable senior citizens catching COVID-19.

 Transportation

+In early February 2025, during President Trump's second term in office, his Secretary of Transportation, Sean Duffy, circulated a memo instructing his Department to prioritize funding for counties with marriage and birth rates higher than the national average.